 Harvest timing is always a challenge and the window of harvest for ideal balance is very short.
 Grapes are harvested when the acid and maturity appear to be in the best harmony.
 This results in wines of balance and ripe flavors.

 Fruit is harvested as early in the morning as possible to maintain a cool initial soak before fermentation.
 Grapes are delivered to the winery and destemmed leaving whole berries in the fermentation bins.
 Dry ice is added when the cold soak is desired for a longer period.
-Typically, fermentation starts within three days and the wines are pressed after approximately two weeks, depending on the fruit and the vintage.
+Typically, fermentation starts within three days and the wines are pressed after approximately two to four weeks, depending on the fruit and the vintage.

 Minimal manipulation of the wine is performed with constant monitoring to bring the wine to a finely finished product.
 Bottling is usually done unfiltered.